ranjitha/appsec_assignments/README.md

 from PIL import Image

 # input image from user via terminal/command line
-# initialize this file to a variable say img
+# initialize this file to a variable, say img

 img.size # returns a tuple with (width, height) img.resize((new_width, new_height)) # returns a new scaled image with the new dimensions that are passed as arguments